 Certainly not all of these risks will be present in every M&A deal; however, where they do materialize, they can be material to the transaction.
 As such, it is key for those involved in M&A deals to understand the risks and think creatively about how they can be assessed and, if possible, managed in the transactional context.

-Annemargaret Connolly is a partner based in the Washington D.C. office of Weil, Gotshal & Manges LLP.
-She is the head of Weil’s Environmental practice, a leader of Weil’s Climate Change Practice Group, and a member of the firm’s hydraulic fracturing task force.
+Annemargaret Connolly is a partner based in the Washington, D.C., office of Weil, Gotshal & Manges LLP.
+She is the head of Weil’s Environmental Practice, a leader of Weil’s Climate Change Practice Group, and a member of the firm’s hydraulic fracturing task force.
 She advises clients on a wide range of global environmental compliance and liability issues, most notably in the context of mergers & acquisitions, real estate transfers, financing transactions, and infrastructure projects.
-Thomas Goslin is counsel based in the Washington D.C. office of Weil, Gotshal & Manges LLP.
-He focuses on a wide range of environmental, energy, and other regulatory concerns in the context of mergers and acquisitions, private equity investments, financing transactions, infrastructure projects and corporate restructurings.

 For a general discussion on the environmental risks that arise in corporate transactions and defenses that may be obtained through due diligence, see